ovh/docs/pages/public_cloud/compute/managing_snapshots_in_horizon/guide.en-asia.md

 ### Restore a snapshot

-To restore a snapshot, a new instance needs to be created from it.
+You can restore a snapshot by creating a new instance from it.

 In the horizon interface, click on the `Compute`{.action} menu on the left side, then click on `Images`{.action}.

-Next, click on `Launch`.
+Click on `Launch`{.action} next to the selected snapshot.

 ![restore snapshot](images/restoresnapshot.png){.thumbnail}

-In the pop-up windows, a few options need to be selected to complete the restoration of the snapshot.
+In the pop-up window, a number of options need to be selected to complete the restoration of the snapshot.

 > [!tabs]
 > **Details**